kairos-io/kairos-docs/content/en/docs/Reference/build-from-scratch.md

 - Use `systemd` (`openRC` is currently not supported, but in the roadmap)
 - Use `grub` as bootloader
-- If the system supposedly is meant to be used with EFI, the kernel needs to have enabled the `CONFIG_EFI_STUB` option ( see: https://docs.kernel.org/admin-guide/efi-stub.html)
+- If the system will use EFI, the kernel needs to have enabled the `CONFIG_EFI_STUB` option ( see: https://docs.kernel.org/admin-guide/efi-stub.html)

 If you encounter any issues, please feel free to open up issues and help us improve the Documentation!